cs107-swiftdiff/cs107-FinalProject/docs/milestone1.md

 Background (1.9/2): I would not describe AD as a combination of numerical and symbolic differentiation.
 Numerical differentiation approximates a derivative, while derivatives obtained through AD are exact.

+We rewrote that part by saying AD is different from numerical and symbolic differentiation.

 Example usage (3/3)

 Software organization (2/2): Nice job!